Kovah/CorporateLorem/README.md

 ```
 $ corporatelorem serve
-Starting HTTP server for CorporateLorem...
+Starting HTTP server for CorporateLorem on :80...
 ```

 You can now open CorporateLorem in your browser under `http://localhost`.